-New York Presbyterian had just finished setting the foundation of their newest location.
-CME had just been selected as the firm to outfit the facilities medical equipment and drive the logistics behind their order to install process.
-With purchase orders valued at $90 million, this would mean an eventual 120 deliveries to the Center.
+New York Presbyterian finished setting the foundation of their newest location.
+CME was selected to not only outfit the facility's medical equipment, but to also drive the logistics behind their order-to-install process.
+With purchase orders valued at $90 million, this would ultimately mean sending 120 deliveries to the center.

-Understanding the logistical challenges of this city location, an off-site warehouse was secured in New Jersey, to aid in delivery and staging of equipment.
+Understanding the logistical challenges of this city’s location, an off-site warehouse was secured in New Jersey to aid in the delivery and staging of equipment.

-The CME team would need to work with Union Members, as they were contracted to unload all 120+ deliveries to the Center.
-While obstacles had the power to derail the project, the collaboration between New York Presbyterian and CME kept the project on track.
+The CME team needed to work with Union Members, as they were contracted to unload all 120+ deliveries to the center.
+While obstacles had the power to derail the project, collaborative efforts between New York Presbyterian and CME kept the project on track.

-Project:Managed $90 million worth of purchase orders, 120 deliveries to the hospital
+Oversee and manage 120 deliveries, which were worth $90 million of purchase orders, and transport them to the hospital efficiently